 Baptist World Aid Australia is a Christian NGO supporting individuals and communities around the world.
 After the tragedy of the Rana Plaza factory collapse in Bangladesh, Baptist took action to shed light on what fashion brands and companies are doing to address forced labour, child labour and exploitation of workers in their supply chains.

-In 2020 the ethical fashion report was replaced with the Tearfund Covid 19 Fashion Commitments.
-This asked brands to state how they supported factory workers during this unprecedented pandemic.
+In 2020 the ethical fashion report was replaced with the Tearfund COVID-19 6 Fashion Commitments.

 Glassons made a public commitment to support our factory workers and signed up to the Tearfund 6 Fashion Commitments, which are: